matsidor1975/abstractjs-new/README.md

 # Run all tests
 bun run test

-# Run tests for a specific subset of tests (by test description)
+# Run tests in watch mode for a specific subset of tests (by test description)
-bun run test -t=mee
+bun run test:watch -t=mee
 ```

 For detailed information about the testing framework, network configurations, and debugging guidelines, please refer to our [Testing Documentation](./src/test/README.md).